 Malaria, malnutrition, HIV/AIDS and diarrhea are still a problem and Nema aims to combat these diseases by raising awareness in the communities and improving access to essential health services

-Although a preventable and treatable disease, malaria remains the number one child killer in Mozambique.
-125 children die from malaria every day in Mozambique, giving the country one of the hightest child mortality rates in the world.
+Although a preventable and treatable disease, Malaria remains the number one child killer in Mozambique.
+125 children die from malaria every day in Mozambique, giving the country one of the highest child mortality rates in the world.

 A mosquito net and workshop for a mother with a child under 5 costs £10

 Over 56% of people living in Cabo Delgado province are chronically malnourished.
 Malnourishment stunts children’s development and weakens defences against disease, making it a significant underlying cause of child mortality.

 To combat malnutrition, Nema runs nutrition workshops with all families to help them to recognize the signs of malnutrition and seek treatment.
 Our agricultural technician also helps families to create small kitchen gardens where they can grow nutritious foods such as tomatoes, sweet potatoes and beans.